Norman Dalrymple Anderson

-Sir James Norman Dalrymple Anderson OBE QC FBA (29 September 1908 – 2 December 1994) was an English lawyer, missionary, and Arabist.
+Sir James Norman Dalrymple Anderson OBE QC FBA (29 September 1908 – 2 December 1994) was a British lawyer, missionary, and Arabist.

 Life

 Anderson was born in Aldeburgh, Suffolk.
 He was educated at St Lawrence College, Ramsgate, England, and went to Trinity College, Cambridge, where he obtained a B.A. in 1930 and a LL.B. in 1931 with a triple first.
 He went to Egypt in 1932 where he spent 8 years as a missionary, learning Arabic at the American University in Cairo.

 In 1939, he served with the British Army and in 1940 he was made Arab Liaison Officer for the Libyan Arab Force.
 After the war he became Political Officer for Sanusi affairs and the Secretary for Arab Affairs in the General Headquarters (G.H.Q.)
 Middle East.
 He was awarded the MBE and later, in 1943, the OBE. in 1945, was appointed a Queen's Counsel in 1974 and was knighted in 1975.

 He lectured on Islamic Law for three years at Cambridge and then from 1947 to 1971 he taught at SOAS, being appointed Professor of Oriental Laws in the University of London in 1954.
 He was the head of the Department of Law, School of Oriental and African Studies, London 1953–71; Professor of Oriental Laws, University of London 1954–75; Director of the Institute of Advanced Legal Studies in the University of London 1959–76.

 He died in Cambridge in 1994.